efrecon/sshd-cloudflared/README.md

 machine through an SSH [tunnel] at the CloudFlare edge.
 The project configures and creates a userspace SSH daemon, and establishes a guest tunnel using [cloudflared].
-The SSH daemon automatically picks authorised keys from any user at github, thus restricting access to that user only.
+The SSH daemon automatically picks authorised keys from any user (yours?!) at github, thus restricting access to that user only.
 Traffic is fully encrypted end-to-end.

 To start a tunnelled SSH server in the current directory, easiest is to download, then run the [wrapper](#wrapper).
-Provided you have the [XDG] directory `$HOME/.local/bin` in your account, run the following to install it and make it available as `cf-sshd.sh` under the `$PATH`.
-You can read further in the [wrapper](#wrapper) section what will happen when you run it from a sub-directory.
+Provided you have the [XDG] directory `$HOME/.local/bin` in your account, run the following to install the wrapper and make it available as `cf-sshd.sh` under the `$PATH`. in the [wrapper](#wrapper) section, you can read further what will happen when you run it from a sub-directory.

 ```shell
 curl \